-The research team is researching the impact of a recent lawsuit against 37 non-PE compliant school districts in California on PE quality and quantity, and potential resulting unintended consequences.
-The researchers are conducting a qualitative study to assess districts’ and schools' perceptions of the lawsuit.
-They are also quantifying the impact of PE litigation on cardiovascular fitness among a diverse group of elementary students across California.
-The findings should inform future strategies to improve compliance with PE laws and improve student health.
+The project team researched the impact of a lawsuit against 37 non-physical education (PE) compliant school districts in California on PE quality and quantity, and potential resulting unintended consequences.
+The team conducted a qualitative study to assess districts’ and schools' perceptions of the lawsuit.
+They also quantified the impact of PE litigation on cardiovascular fitness among a diverse group of students.

 The primary finding of the research project is that accountability for physical education (PE) matters.
 Interviewees reported that PE minutes increased in schools that were parties to the lawsuit, primarily due to lawsuit settlement requirements that mandated PE minute tracking and reporting, which increased accountability for PE.

 PE litigation led to a 1-percentage-point increase in the proportion of fifth-grade students meeting cardio–respiratory fitness standards (95% confidence interval [CI] = 0.03%, 2.0%).
 Effects were especially pronounced for female (1.3-percentage-point increase; 95% CI = 0.1%, 2.5%), African American (3.4-percentage-point increase; 95% CI = 0.5%, 6.2%), and low-income (2.8-percentage-point increase; 95% CI = 0.5%, 6.0%) students.

 Health: Compliance with minimum PE standards measured via PE quality and quantity; student aerobic capacity assessed during a timed mile run, the Pacer Test (also known as the Beep Test), or a walk test.